 Galvanize Your Way Across North America - Part One, The West

-Summer is here and there is no better time to experience the great North American road trip.
-We have put together a list of locations to visit on your summer vacations where you can see some of the best hot-dip galvanized projects in the United States and Canada.
-This series will be broken out into four parts, starting from the West Coast and ending over on the East Coast.
+Summer is winding down and there is no better time to experience a real or virtual great North American road trip!
+We have put together a list of locations where you can see, or may have already visited while vacationing this summer, some of the best hot-dip galvanized (HDG) projects in the United States and Canada.
+This series is broken out into four parts, starting from the West Coast and ending on the East Coast.
 Buckle your seatbelts and hold on for a fun adventure!

-Continue reading Part Two of this series, where we head across the Midwest in search of more hot-dip galvanized steel structures.
+Continue reading Part Two of this series, where we travel across the Midwest in search of more hot-dip galvanized steel structures.

 Share your summer road trip pictures of galvanized projects with us by posting them to our Facebook, Twitter, or Instagram accounts, tagging the AGA in your pictures, or using the hashtag #GalvanizeTour.
 Have fun out there this summer!